janspoerer/janspoerer.github.io/index.markdown

 I write code, but also like to talk.
 So at my main job at **Commerzbank**, I do just that: being a software engineer and also doing internal communication for the blockchain/DLT team.

 Also, I am a **Ph.D. student** in [Natural Language Processing (NLP)](https://ics.unisg.ch/chair-ds-nlp-handschuh/) at the University of St. Gallen (HSG).
-My focus is information extraction from documents from the financial domain.
+My focus is information extraction for financial texts.

 And last, I an involed with **[21e6 Capital AG](https://21e6.io/)**, an investment company for sophisticated, professional crypto investors.